Compare Health Insurance Plans in Colorado

 Residents of the Centennial State are in luck when it comes to health care.
 According to a study by U.S. News, Colorado has the ninth best health care in the nation.
 That ranking accounts for access, quality, and good public health.

-According to the CO Division of Insurance, there are several ways for state residents to get health care.
+According to the CO Division of Insurance, there are several ways for state residents to get medical coverage.

-Where do most Colorado residents get their health insurance coverage?
+Where do most Colorado residents get their health care coverage?

 |Individual or family||7%|